Hu Denghui

 Hu Denghui (胡登辉 (胡登輝, Hú Dēnghuī); 1941–1969) was a Chinese footballer.

 Club career

 In 1962, Hu graduated from Beijing Sport University.
 Hu played youth football for both Beijing and Bayi before making the step-up to Bayi's senior team.

 International career

 In March 1965, Hu made his debut for China, playing against Guinea, Mali and Albania as part of a tour.
 On 28 June 1966, Hu scored a hat-trick in a 10–4 victory against Tanzania.
 Just under a month later, on 23 July 1966, Hu scored another hat-trick for China, this time in a 6–0 win over Syria.

 Death

 Starting in 1966, Hu began to be the victim of persecution as a result of the Cultural Revolution, being accused of being a "counterrevolutionary".
 During the same time, his father was imprisoned.
 In 1969, Hu hanged himself from a tree in Yuanmingyuan Park in Beijing.
-At the time of Hu's death, he only weighed 40kg.
+At the time of Hu's death, he only weighed 40 kg.